 Aroma: 7.0 – It has a very fruity or sweet smell that combines with the scotch.
 A bit more like a rum or cognac, but still pleasant,

-Manliness: 8.5 – They very deftly made it clear that while this has aged in some French wine barrels – it’s a manly color and name.
+Honesty: 8.5 – They very deftly made it clear that while this has aged in some French wine barrels – it’s a powerful color and name.
 The term Blood Oak signifies more like a blood-stained staff, or like drinking a scotch just after a battle where your face was smashed in and is still dripping into your drink.

 W/ Rocks: 5.0 – I don’t like it on rocks here – you get to the aftertaste faster, and it stays for a shorter time.
 This is definitely a scotch taken neat.
 (Debates mulling scotch)